Ephemera-Ouyang/BEMAP/README.md

 * Conetents:
   1. Overview
   2. Source Performance Counters from Multiple Micro-architectures (SPC-MMA)
-  3. Representative Feature Construction (RFC)
+  3. Representative Feature Construction (Two-stage RFC)
   4. Benchmark Suite Construction (BSC)
   5. SPBench
 ***

 OVERVIEW
 ---
 BEMAP is a benchmark suite construction methodology that constructs benchmark suites from real Android applications.
-It consists of three components: SPC-MMA, RFC, and BSC. **First**, SPC-MMA employs _AutoProfiler_ to automatically imitate interactive operations (e.g., screen sliding) for 100 Android applications and to collect the microarchitecture dependent features (e.g., cache misses) at the same time. **Second**, RFC leverages the _two-stage_ approach to construct a small set of representative features (_RepFeats_) from microarchitecture dependent features collected by SPC-MMA. **Third**, BSC performs clustering analysis on 100 real applications represented by _RepFeats_ and selects applications from the application groups as benchmarks.
+It consists of three components: SPC-MMA, Two-stage RFC, and BSC. **First**, SPC-MMA employs _AutoProfiler_ to automatically imitate interactive operations (e.g., screen sliding) for 100 Android applications and to collect the microarchitecture dependent features (e.g., cache misses) at the same time. **Second**, Two-stage RFC leverages the _two-stage_ approach to construct a small set of representative features (_RepFeats_) from microarchitecture dependent features collected by SPC-MMA. **Third**, BSC performs clustering analysis on 100 real applications represented by _RepFeats_ and selects applications from the application groups as benchmarks.
 SPBench is a benchmark suite constructed by BEMAP.

 Microarchitecture Dependent Features Collection (SPC-MMA)
 ---